 Sports betting: ($1,523,123 – $1,324,214 / $1,523,123) = 13.06%

 Casino games: ($950,123 – $877,656 / $950,123) = 7.63%

 Sports betting offers a higher GGR margin and would, therefore, generate a greater amount of revenue for John.

 Gross Gaming Revenue on a Financial Statement

 Gambling and betting companies commonly report a cost of sales of zero on their income statement.
 The reason being is that there are no inventories and/or costs directly associated with their revenue-generating activities.

-For example, The Stars Group (TSE: TSGI) only recently started reporting its cost of revenue, which consisted of gaming duty, processor costs, and royalties.
-Previously, the line items were reported under selling, general, and administrative expenses.
+For example, The Stars Group (TSE: TSGI) only recently started reporting its cost of revenue, which consists of gaming duty, processor costs, and royalties.
+Previously, these line items were reported under selling, general, and administrative expenses.

 As a result, many gambling and betting companies do not include a gross profit line on their income statement.
 The typical income statement of such a company may look as follows:

-Therefore, the gross profit margin, calculated as gross profit divided by revenue, is seldom used by gambling and betting companies.
+Therefore, the gross profit margin, calculated as total revenue minus cost of goods sold (COGS), divided by total revenue, is a metric seldom used by gambling and betting companies.

 CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)™ certification program, designed to transform anyone into a world-class financial analyst.